 A few days back photographer Iain McLean told Colin and I that he’d been working on a series of portraits of homeless people, and assisted by the Simon Community Scotland.
 Today he shares with us some of the work, which is still ongoing and due to be exhibited in October, along with his thoughts on the project.

 Mhairi Bell-Moodie’s work, Nevertheless, She Persisted telling the stories of women who have faced adversity is currently being exhibited at Out of the Blue in Edinburgh.
 Mhairi worked closely with 25 women who have overcome child loss, domestic abuse, rape, self harm, body dysmorphia, suicide attempts, breast cancer and much more.
 We spoke to Mhairi about the […]

 Document Scotland was delighted to receive support recently from an organisation called Seedbed, which supports projects with start-up funding.
 The support has allowed two of our photographers, Sarah Amy Fishlock and Sophie Gerrard to each undertake a small project looking at different aspects of land use in Scotland, with a view to developing the work […]

 By returning to photography as both a craft and a career after an enforced period of absence due to illness, Margaret Mitchell reminds us that personal visions remain across decades.

+Photographing conflict and post-conflict arenas is one of the most interesting sub-genres of documentary photography.
 There are many different approaches which make for outstanding viewing.
 From the monumental landscapes of Donovan Wylie and Simon Norfolk, depicting the theatre sets of war to the late Tim Hetherington’s claustrophobic and intimate moments with the dramatis personae, there […]